gravitational/gravity/docs/6.x/pack.md

 Now you should have `tele-buildbox` container on the build machine.
 Next, do the following:

-* Use host networking
+* Use host networking.
-* Expose the Docker socket into the container to allow `tele` to pull container images referenced in the image manifest.
+* Expose the Docker socket into the container to allow `tele` to pull container images referenced in the Image Manifest.
-* Expose the working directory with the application manifest to the container as `/mnt/cluster`
+* Expose the working directory with the Image Manifest to the container as `/mnt/cluster`

 The command below assumes that `build.sh` is located in the same working directory as the application: